peter28data/SQL/README.md

 ----

+### Action Items:

+1. Trimmed Data to remove numbers from street names
+2. Split Strings to remove 'St, Ave, Ln'
+3. Aggregated by Noise-Type Categories

+Transformed inconsistent records into reliable, query-ready tables that support accurate reporting and decision-making through the following steps below.

 1️⃣ First, the code below:
 - **Standardize the Data** by removing all unwanted characters from street names such as numbers